Jitses/FinalMinorProject/design.md

 - D3 datamaps: http://datamaps.github.io/
 - D3 tooltip

+Dynamic colour change of the map over months of timeline (country free or occupied by the Germans):

+A dynamic colour change was also made in Data Processing week 5 to change the colour theme of a datamap.
+It can be used and adjusted to suit this project.

 The datamap will be placed inside a div (containerMap) of a fixed width.

 ### Linked interactive view 2: Bar chart connected to map